mzgh13/builder-os-ideation/research/Consultant/Consultant_Workflow_Deepdive.md

 | Invoice | Invoice ID, Client ID, Project ID, Status, Total Amount | Client, Project, Payments | Many-to-One (Client, Project) |
 | Time Entry | Time Entry ID, Project ID, User ID, Hours Logged, Billable | Project, User | Many-to-One (Project, User) |

 This initial UBOM structure should be flexible enough to accommodate various consulting engagement models, such as project-based work, ongoing retainers, and value-based pricing, which often have different ways of defining deliverables and tracking progress.36 The core lifecycle of a consulting engagement—from lead acquisition through project delivery to payment—revolves around the "Client," "Project," and "Financial Transaction" (Proposal, Invoice, Payment) entities.
-Therefore, the UBOM must prioritize these and their most critical attributes, ensuring the data is structured to support the AI-powered orchestration and analytical insights envisioned by CompanyOS.
+Therefore, the UBOM must prioritize these and their most critical attributes, ensuring the data is structured to support the AI-powered orchestration and analytical insights envisioned by <SaaS-OS>.
 For instance, accurately tracking project profitability or client lifetime value requires clean, related data across these entities.

 ## **VI.
 Operational Realities and Decision-Making Context**